Ignite-Laboratories/JanOS/core/sys/spark/E3S0 - Spark Maps.md

     ::Configuration::
-        %Description%Multi-line data must not introduct any unintended whitespace by the author%
+        %Description%Multi-line data must not
+    introduce any unintended whitespace by the author%
         %Keys have the
     same rules as values%That's just how the "boundary" formatting principle works =)%

         &&Display&&
             :width:1024: